scylladb/scylla-migrator/docs/source/migrate-from-dynamodb.rst

     credentials:
       accessKey: <access-key>
       secretKey: <secret-key>

+    # Split factor for writing.
+    scanSegments: 1

+    # Throttling settings, set based on your database capacity (or wanted capacity)
+    readThroughput: 1

+    # Can be between 0.1 and 1.5, inclusively.
+    # 0.5 represents the default read rate, meaning that the job will attempt to consume half of the read capacity of the table.
+    # If you increase the value above 0.5, spark will increase the request rate; decreasing the value below 0.5 decreases the read request rate.
+    # (The actual read rate will vary, depending on factors such as whether there is a uniform key distribution in the DynamoDB table.)
+    throughputReadPercent: 1.0

+    # At most how many tasks per Spark executor?
+    maxMapTasks: 1

     # When streamChanges is true, skip the initial snapshot transfer and only stream changes.
     # This setting is ignored if streamChanges is false.